-PowerLight recognizes revenue on a "percent completion" basis and upon the achievement of contractual milestones.
+PowerLight recognized revenue on a "percent completion" basis and upon the achievement of contractual milestones.
 We intend to recognize revenue from projects our PowerLight business on a similar basis, and any delay or cancellation of a project could adversely affect our business.

 PowerLight recognized revenue on a "percent completion" basis and, as a result, the revenue from this business was driven by its performance of its contractual obligations, which is generally driven by timelines for the installation of its solar power systems at customer sites.
 We will recognize revenue from projects of the PowerLight business on a similar basis.
+As a consequence of the Merger, we will delay the recognition of revenue from sales of cells and panels to PowerLight until PowerLight recognizes revenue.
+This could result in unpredictability of revenue and, in the near term, a revenue decrease.
 As with any project-related business, there is the potential for delays within any particular customer project.
 Variation of project timelines and estimates may impact our ability to recognize revenue in a particular period.
 In addition, certain customer contracts may include payment milestones due at specified points during a project.
 Because our PowerLight business usually must invest substantial time and incur significant expense in advance of achieving milestones and the receipt of payment, failure to achieve such milestones could adversely affect our business and results of operations.